gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 Podcast
 -------

-One feed should describe one podcast and its episodes.
+One feed describes one podcast and its episodes.
+There MAY be multiple feeds describing different views of the same podcast (eg different media types, different number and or selection of episodes, etc).
+See section *Related Feeds*.

 ### Contents